This guide is for the days after a relapse has turned into repeated porn use.

 • What was missing from your recovery structure that allowed a multi-day return?

 Write this down.
-The post-relapse journaling framework works here, but you may need to adapt it; a binge has more layers than a single slip.
+The post-relapse journaling framework works here, but you may need to adapt it; a binge usually has more layers than a single slip.

-Step 3: Identify the Structural Gap
+Step 3: identify the structural gap

 Common structural gaps: